emmanuelroecker/OpenGoogleCalendar/README.md

 It's a fork of repository archived : https://github.com/clarkbw/google-calendar-tab but compatible with Thunderbird Version 60.*

 This extension uses the new special tab features of Thunderbird 3 to open Google Calendar inside a Thunderbird tab.
-The Google Calendar Tab extension was created as an example extension which could be copied for other sites to use.
+The Open Google Calendar extension was created as an example extension which could be copied for other sites to use.
 Eventually this system will likely be replaced by something like Jetpack for Thunderbird which would make it much easier to create and distribute simple tab opening